KAVIYAPREETHI05/daily_coding/C/ARRAY/subarray.md

     return 0;
 }
 ```
-### Check if subarray with given product exists in an array
+### 3.Check if subarray with given product exists in an array
 ``time complexity=O(n^2)``
 ``space complexity=O(1)``
 ```c